ronen567/just-the-docs/docs/logistic-regression.md

-Figure 8: Logistic Regression Lost Function
+Figure 8: Logistic Regression Loss Function

 ![Convex  Function](../assets/images/logistic-regression/logistic-regression-cost-function.png)

-From Eq.
-8, we need find the the n+1 coefficients, b and w, whch minimize the cost.
+With the Cost function at hand, we need to find the the n+1 predictor's coefficients, b and w, which minimize the Cost function.
 Fortunatley, as explained in the Mathematical development section, the Cost function, is concave.
-This is an important property, otherwise, with local minima poits, it would be harder to find the global minima.
-But unfortunatley, unlike the Linear Predictor's Cost function, it is not possible to find am analytical solution.
-Let's have some insight on that:
+This is an important property, otherwise, a detected minima point may be just a local minima, but not a global minima, which makes it harder to find the global minima.
+So far so good, though unfortunatley, it wouldn't be possible to find an analytical solution for the parameters, as we did the Linear Predictor's Cost function
+Let's show that:

-We need to take the first derivative of the cost function, \\(\frac{\partial }{\partial w_i}J(b,w)\\),  set it to 0 and solve.
-The derivative formula of Eq.
-8 is derived just a few lines ahead, and the result is:
+To find the minima, We take the Cost function's first derivative: \\(\frac{\partial }{\partial w_i}J(b,w)\\),  set it to 0 and solve for the coefficients.
+The derivative of the Cost function is: [The detailed development of the cost expression derivation is presented here.](logistic-regression-cost-function-derivative.md)

 $$\frac{\partial }{\partial w_i}J(b,w)=\frac{1}{m}\sum_{i=1}^{m}(\sigma(b+w^Tx^{(i)}) -y^{(i)})x_i^{(i)}$$